conradhalling/jekyll-theme-chirpy/_posts/2023-09-11-dunes-edge-campground-day-two.md

 ![Downtown Provincetown](downtown-provincetown.png){:
 width="800" height="600" }_Downtown Provincetown_

-During my rides, I was having problems shifting gears.
-In the afternoon, I walked over to Shaw's (about a mile) and bought groceries.
-At a bicycle shop across the street, I asked about bringing my bike in to have the derailleurs adjusted.
+During my rides, I was having problems shifting gears on my Trek Valencia.
+In the afternoon, I walked about a mile over to Shaw's in Provincetown for groceries.
+At the bicycle shop across the street, I asked about bringing my bike in to have the derailleurs adjusted.
 I walked back to camp, ate lunch, and rode my bike to the bike shop, dropping it off at about 3:00 p.m.
 I walked around downtown Provincetown and back to the bike shop.
-The mechanic was playing with the adjustments, and he said I should avoid cross chaining (3-1 or 1-8 gear combinations).
+The mechanic was adjusting the set screws, and he said I should avoid cross chaining (3-1 or 1-8 gear combinations).
 He said the position of the front derailleur needed to be adjusted because of the smaller crankset that I had had installed a week ago.
 His adjustments improved the shifting.
 He did not want to charge me, but he